ThoSe1990/cucumber-cpp-docs/docs/chapters/01_cucumber_cpp.rst

         | 2     | "paper"     |
         | 3     | "calenders" |

-This Scenario is now executed two time for fruits and three times for the office stuff, with their values accordingly.
+Without specifying any tags, these scenarios will be run twice for the fruits and three times for the office stuff.
+When specifying tags, you can create your logical condition to trigger each scenario here.

 Hooks
 =====

 Hooks are executed before and after each scenario or step.
-The implementation is pretty straightforward.
+Implementation is fairly straightforward.
 You can have multiple hooks of the same type.
-All of them are executed at their time.
+They will all be executed at the appropriate time.

 .. code-block:: cpp